jaygray0919/spx1/docs/term-project.rst

 Terms related to Project
 ========================

-.. _terms-Grammar:

-   Grammar
-      An ontology is a set of statements in the logical form: :class:`subject` :class:`predicate` :class:`object` where :class:`subject` and :class:`object` are facet terms.

 .. _terms-Python:

    Python
       Application programming language used to build several Ontomatica services.
 Python is the main scripting language used at `Google <http://google-styleguide.googlecode.com/svn/trunk/pyguide.html>`_.

-.. _terms-Graph:

-   Graph
-      Composed of vertices (nodes) and lines (edges) that connect them.
-Ontomatica graphs are directed acyclic graphs that represent things or events, and causal relationships between them.

 .. _terms-Ilustration: